Complication One By Emmanuel Bouchet Featuring A Giant Swiss Lever Escapement

-The Opus series gave talented independent watchmakers a showcase for making their wildest fantasies come true, including Emmanuel Bouchet, who first came to the horological public’s attention as the creator of the incredibly animated Opus 12.
+The Harry Winston Opus series gave a few talented independent watchmakers a showcase for making their wildest fantasies come true, including Emmanuel Bouchet, who first came to the horological public’s attention as the creator of the incredibly animated Opus 12.
 See The Harry Winston Opus Series: A Complete Overview From Opus 1 Through Opus 13 for more on it.

 Bouchet has now founded his own eponymous boutique brand and his first offering is Complication One.
 In an apparent paradox for a watch christened “Complication,” it “only” indicates hours minutes and seconds.
 However, the time is derived and displayed in such an ingenious way that the name Complication One is fully justified.